WarrenWeckesser/experiments/python/numpy/random-cython/docs/README.md

 -----

-With a rejection method, there is a constant (called, for example, $M$ in the wikipedia page) that is used in determining whether or not to accept a candidate variate, and that determines the average number of iterations required by the method.
+With a rejection method, there is a constant (called $M$, for example, in the wikipedia article) that is used in determining whether or not to accept a candidate variate, and that determines the average number of iterations required by the method.
 It appears to be missing in the above discussion.

-The constant is "missing" because the nonnormalized PDFs are used, and the constant that one would usually see in a rejection method has been, in effect, absorbed into the unnormalized PDFs.
+The constant is "missing" because the nonnormalized PDFs are used, and the constant that one would usually see in a rejection method has been, in effect, absorbed into the nonnormalized PDFs.
 It can be derived to be

 $$
     M(a, n) = \frac{B(n, 1 - a) + 1}{H_{n, a}}